Camelia Khadraoui

 This gives you a clear starting point and a concrete content direction.
 The quality of the analysis depends on how active your LinkedIn history is; newer accounts with a thin post history get less useful output.

 🪲 The post analysis feature is a bit clunky.
-It can get stuck in a permanent loading state, particularly on profiles with a large post history.
-Once triggered, switching topics or starting a new chat doesn't always resolve it; Stanley can lose track of whether it's already completed the analysis and loop back to the scanning phase.
-We observed this on a profile with 25,000+ followers but not on a smaller account with minimal post history.
+On profiles with a large post history, it can get stuck in a permanent loading state.
+Switching topics or starting a new chat doesn't always resolve it: Stanley loses track of whether the analysis is done and loops back to scanning.
+We saw this on a 25,000+ follower profile, but not on a smaller account.

 Write a Post in My Voice